JuisLionel/Login-and-Registration/README.md

 # 💻 Login and Register Page

-I make this app using React-Js to learn about local storage
+I make this app using ReactJS to learn about local storage

 ## 🚀 Installation